spaceprofessor/aed-handout/HAAE-D02_Handout.md

 Note for bullet point 3: In the so-called two-body problem (e.g. Earth and spacecraft), an ellipse is a closed, repeating path.
 A hyperbola is an open path that - mathematically - comes from infinity and goes back to infinity.
 (Of course, infinity does not exist in reality, but the difference between very veery veeery far away and infinitely far away is practically negligible.)
 It is better to call open paths trajectories, since the word *orbit* (and *orbiting* and *orbiter*) sounds "repeating".

 Note for bullet point 4: We use the gravitational parameter $\mu$ of a planet because the masses $M$ of the Earth and the planets are not well known.
-Compared to other constants like the speed of light, the gravitational constant $G$ is also not very well known, with only 6 relevant digits.
+Compared to other constants like the speed of light, the gravitational constant $G$ is also not very well known, with only 6 significant digits.
 This is not precise enough for spaceflight.
-However, their product $\mu = GM$ is known to a very high accuracy.
+However, their product $\mu = GM$ is known to a very high precision.
 Why is that?
-Because this is the *only* parameter that "acts" on spacecraft, and so it can be measured with a very high accuracy.
+Because this is the *only* parameter that "acts" on spacecraft, and so it can be measured very precisely.
 If we know $\mu$, we do not have to care if $G$ is a bit smaller and $M$ is a bit larger or vice versa, only their product, $\mu$, is important.

 # Conic Sections